brucemack/kc1fsz-rc1/docs/users.md

         I: 000000:10.529 Transmitter unkeyed [0]
         I: 000000:10.532 Transmitter unkeyed [1]

-In log mode some key inputs are supported:
+In log mode some keyboard inputs are supported:

 * s - Go to shell mode (see below)
 * t - Go to status mode (see below)